glp-92/Java-SpringBoot-Backend/Readme.md

     docker run -p 8761:8761 discovery
     ```
 ### Docker Compose
-`docker-compose.yml` allows to wake all the services with only one command, in this moment, is neccesary to have the `.jar` file created.
-To do this run:
+`docker-compose.yml` allows to wake all the services with only one command, in this moment, it is neccesary to have the `.jar` file created.
+To do this, run:
 ```
 docker-compose up
 ```
-To spot and remove containers, networks, volumes and images, run:
+To stop and remove containers, networks, volumes and images, run:
 ```
 docker-compose down
 ```